-- 1. Number More than one attorney may be appointed for any defendant in any case determined by the court to be complex.
-In a capital case, at least two attorneys should be appointed. - 2.
-Qualifications Except as provided by 21 U.S.C. § 848(q)(7), at least one attorney appointed in a capital case shall meet the qualification requirements set forth n subsections 848(q)(5) and (6).
-Pursuant to section 848(q)(7), the presiding judicial officer, for good cause, may appoint an attorney who may not qualify under sections 848(q)(5) and (6), but who has the background, knowledge, and experience necessary to represent the defendant properly in a capital case, giving due consideration to the seriousness of the possible penalty and to the unique and complex nature of the litigation.
+b.
+Attorney Qualification Waiver.
+Pursuant to 21 U.S.C. § 848(q)(7), the presiding judicial officer, for good cause, may appoint an attorney who may not qualify under 21 U.S.C. § 848(q)(5) or (q)(6), but who has the background, knowledge, and experience necessary to represent the defendant properly in a capital case, giving due consideration to the seriousness of the possible penalty and to the unique and complex nature of the litigation.

-D. Eligibility for Representation
+E. Eligibility for Representation.

-- 1. Fact-finding.
-Determination of eligibility for CJA representation is a judicial function to be performed by a district or magistrate judge after making appropriate inquiries concerning the person's financial condition. - 2.
-Disclosure of Change in Eligibility If, at any time after appointment, counsel obtains information that a client is financially able to make payment, in whole or in part, for legal or other services in connection with his or her representation, and the source of the attorney's information is not protected as a privileged communication, counsel shall promptly advise the court.
+1. Fact-finding.
+Determination of eligibility for CJA representation is a judicial function to be performed by a district or magistrate judge after making appropriate inquiries concerning the person's financial condition.

+2. Disclosure of Change in Eligibility.
+If, at any time after appointment, counsel obtains information that a client is financially able to make payment, in whole or in part, for legal or other services in connection with his or her representation, and the source of the attorney's information is not protected as a privileged communication, counsel shall promptly advise the court.